bazelbuild/rules_python/proposals/2018-10-25-selecting-between-python-2-and-3.md

 ### Output roots

 Since there are only two modes, there need only be two output roots.
-This avoids action conflicts without any fancy tricks.
+This avoids action conflicts without resorting to creating a redundant third output root, or trying to coerce two similar-but-distinct modes to map onto the same output root.

 Since the mode is not being reset across data dependencies, it is possible that compared to the tri-value model, the boolean model causes some data dependencies to be built in two configurations instead of just one.
 This is considered to be an acceptable tradeoff of the boolean model.
 Note that there exist other cases where redundant rebuilding occurs regardless of which model we use.